 - We have purchased extra duvets, pillows, mattress protectors, pillow protectors, cushions, bed throws (as well as bed linen) so these can be changed between guests.
 They are removed from the cottage and stored and between guests for a minimum of 72 hours for the virus to deactivate.

 We are implementing extra cleaning as per the very detailed guidelines from the Scottish Government.
 I have completed the recommended Covid-19 - Holiday Let Cleaning Course.
 We follow the clean then disinfect policy.
 We provide a bottle of anti-viral spray in your cottage.
-We have purchased a vacuum cleaner for each cottage, with modern filters to help prevent the virus from being sucked up then blown back into the air.
+There is a vacuum cleaner in each cottage, with modern filters to help prevent the virus from being sucked up then blown back into the air.

 Good To Go